Should We Offer Genomic Results to a Research Participant’s Family, Including After Death?

 Other Healthcare Professionals who participate in this CME activity may submit their Statements of Participation to their appropriate accrediting organizations or state boards for consideration of credit.
 The participant is responsible for determining whether this activity meets the requirements for acceptable continuing education.

 • University of Minnesota’s Consortium on Law and Values in Health, Environment & the Life Sciences

 • Center for Transdisciplinary ELSI Research in Translational Genomics at the University of California, San Francisco.

-Supported by NIH grant #R01-CA154517 from the National Cancer Institute and National Human Genome Research Institute
+Supported by the National Institutes of Health (National Cancer Institute and National Human Genome Research Institute) grant #R01-CA154517